hiproz/docker-nginx/README.md

 # docker-nginx
-a nginx docker that support letsencrypt and expose configuration and data to user
+a nginx docker that expose configuration and data to user